Tembe Kingdom: Internal division and colonial era

 Tembe chiefs participated in negotiations with colonial authorities and maintained control over key coastal trade areas, particularly for ivory, which remained a valuable commodity for exchange with European merchants.

 The period also saw the integration of Tembe society into broader colonial labour networks.
 Some Tembe individuals became migrant labourers in South African mines, while the ruling elite leveraged European trade connections to maintain royal patronage and consolidate power over the Tembe territory.

 Relations with inland powers

 The Tembe Kingdom maintained complex relations with inland Nguni powers, including the Ndwandwe, Dlaminis, Mthethwa and early Zulu chiefdoms.
 While some oral and historical sources indicate that the Tembe occasionally offered tribute or gifts to these inland groups, the Tembe retained formal independence due to their wealth from coastal trade with Europeans and control over key ivory hunting grounds.

-They maintained their coastal authority and negotiated trade and diplomatic arrangements, which allowed them to resist incorporation into inland military confederations, even as Ndwandwe, Mthethwa, and later Zulu chiefdoms kept expanding and posing threats.
+They maintained their coastal authority and influence as they negotiated trade and diplomatic arrangements, which allowed them to resist incorporation into inland military confederations, even as Ndwandwe, Mthethwa, and later Zulu chiefdoms kept expanding and posing threats.
 This economic and political autonomy enabled the Tembe to remain a distinct coastal polity well into the colonial period.

 List of Tembe rulers

-The following is a list of known rulers of the Tembe Kingdom, from Silamboya (1728) to Ngwanase Tembe (1894–1928).